 Book your printer

-A number of the top yearbook printers also offer design packages which may be of consideration to you.
+A number of the top yearbook printers also offer design packages that may be of consideration to you.

 Plan the page framework

-In content you can work out which sections will be to devoted to what, calculate approximate word counts, where images will be required, and who will be responsible for contributing what.
+In content, you can work out which sections will be so devoted to what, calculate approximate word counts, where images will be required, and who will be responsible for contributing what.